victorshp/helpful-atm/README.md

 # Helpful ATM

-This application is an API where one can withdraw money starting with the largest bills.
+This Ruby on Rails application is an API where one can withdraw money starting with the largest bills.
 The app will analyze the value the user wants to withdraw and show how many of each respective bills (bank notes) they can receive.

 These are the existing bills:
 * 100